 The Board regulates the reimbursement of all travel, meal, and lodging expenses by resolution.
-Money shall not be advanced or reimbursed, or purchase orders issued for: (1) the expenses of any person except the employee, (2) anyone’s personal expenses, or (3) entertainment expenses.
+Money shall not be advanced or reimbursed, or purchase orders issued for: (1) the expenses of any person except the employee, (2) anyone's personal expenses, or (3) entertainment expenses.
 Entertainment includes, but is not limited to, shows, amusements, theaters, circuses, sporting events, or any other place of public or private entertainment or amusement, unless the entertainment is ancillary to the purpose of the program or event.
+The System is not responsible for losses due to an employee’s own negligence, losses due to normal wear, or losses due to theft, unless the theft was a result of the System’s negligence.
 Employees must submit the appropriate itemized, signed, standardized form(s) to support any requests for expense advancements, reimbursements, or purchase orders that show the following:

 - The amount of the estimated or actual expense, with attached receipts for actual incurred expenses.

 - The name and title of the employee who is requesting the expense advancement or reimbursement.
 Receipts from group functions must include the names, offices, and job titles of all participants.

 - The date(s) of the official business on which the expense advancement, reimbursement, or purchase order will be or was expended.

 - The nature of the official business conducted when the expense advancement, reimbursement, or purchase order will be or was expended.